 TYPES OF SPONGE CAKES

 American Sponge Cake

 The American Sponge is a high-rising cake, gaining volume from the air whipped into the egg whites and yolks.
 The dry ingredients (flour, baking powder, salt are folded in.
 Then the egg whites and more sugar are beaten until stiff and folded into the yolk mixture.
 It is often baked in an ungreased tube pan, which maximizes the volume of the cake, and emerges the springiest and spongiest of the sponge cakes.

 The classic British sponge of modern times is the Victoria Sponge Cake (see below).

 Génoise Sponge Cakes & Cookies

-The French sponge cake, génoise (jen-WOZ), is named for the Italian port city of Genoa, where an precursor of it, Genoa Cake, originated in the early 19th century.
+The French sponge cake, génoise (jen-WOZ), is named for the Italian port city of Genoa, where a precursor of it, Genoa Cake, originated in the early 19th century.

 Génoise sponge is the basis of many French layer cakes and roulades.
-Baked in pans or thinner sheets, it can filled with fruit purée, jam or whipped cream.
-It can be iced and decorated simply, elaborately or not at all.
+Baked in pans or thinner sheets, it can be filled with fruit purée, jam, or whipped cream.
+It can be iced and decorated simply, elaborately, or not at all.

 Genoa Cake (Not A Génoise Sponge)